Kinokkory/wiwinwlh/tutorial.md

 happen to mix them up.
 Instead of making invalid states *unrepresentable* we've made the invalid state *indistinguishable* from the valid one!

-The more desirable practice is to match match on terms which explicitly witness the proposition as a type ( often in a sum type ) and won't typecheck otherwise.
+The more desirable practice is to match on terms which explicitly witness the proposition as a type ( often in a sum type ) and won't typecheck otherwise.

 ```haskell